wedapashi/cpp/29_lambda_expressions/README.md

         // Here -- foo and bar will have incremented value.
     }

-Ahh, capturing all local variables such that those are modifiable in unname function:
+Ahh, capturing all local variables such that those are modifiable in unnamed function:

     int main(void) {
         [&]() { // All local vars are modifiable here }();